Charles Dunstone

 Sir Charles William Dunstone (/ˈdʌnstən/ DUN-stən; born 21 November 1964) is the British co-founder and former chairman of mobile phone retailer Carphone Warehouse, former chairman of multinational electrical and telecommunications retailer and services company Dixons Carphone (formed on 7 August 2014 by the merger of Dixons Retail and Carphone Warehouse), and executive chairman of the TalkTalk Group.

 Early life

-Dunstone was born in 1964, in the town of Saffron Walden in Essex.
-Dunstone was educated at Uppingham School, an independent school for boys (now co-educational), in the market town of Uppingham in Rutland, in Central England.
+Dunstone was born on 21 November 1964 in Saffron Walden, Essex.
+He was educated at Uppingham School, an independent school for boys (now co-educational) in the market town of Uppingham, Rutland.
 Dunstone's father was an executive at BP.